Complications

-Skin care is extra important for people with diabetes.
-Skin conditions are more likely amongst diabetics, and reduced sensitivity of nerves and circulation can often make it harder to spot emerging skin problems.
+Skin care is an important factor for people with diabetes.
+Skin conditions can be more likely amongst diabetics, and reduced sensitivity of nerves and circulation can often make it harder to spot emerging skin problems.

-Diabetic neuropathy means that skin issues are often not identified until an advanced stage, when they can cause serious problems.
+The skin on our feet need particular attention as the presence of diabetic neuropathy can sometimes lead to skin issues not being identified until an advanced stage, when they can cause serious problems.

 Why are diabetics more prone to skin problems?

-People with diabetes often have a loss of fluid in the body due to high blood glucose, which can cause dry skin on the legs, elbows, feet and other areas of the body.
+People with diabetes may experience greater loss of fluid from the body due to high blood glucose levels, which can cause dry skin on the legs, elbows, feet and other areas of the body.

-Dry skin can then crack, germs can get into these areas and cause infection, meaning that taking care of the skin is essential.
+If dry skin becomes cracked, germs can get into these areas and cause infection, meaning that taking care of the skin is essential.

-Minor skin care problems can evolve into serious diabetes complications, such as diabetic foot ulcers and even amputation.
+If not checked regularly, even minor skin care problems can evolve into serious diabetes complications, such as diabetic foot ulcers and even amputation

-Keeping skin in good condition should be a priority for people with diabetes.
+Keeping the skin, particularly of your feet, in good condition should be a priority for people with diabetes.

 What skin problems particularly affect people with diabetes?